Location:

 Deserving its own recognition, a perspex shield reduces drag caused by the grille's concavity.
 Zagato moulded its name down on the lower right edge of the cover, suggesting that the design feature is rather iconic of the model.

 In lieu of the chrome shield seen on virtually every 105 series car of the period, the Junior Z uses a negative space concept.
 The central shield cut-out is not aerodynamically prudent, but the motor does require fresh air to breathe.
-To help, a column of eight oval vents provide airflow on the intake side.
+To help, a column of eight oval vents provides airflow on the intake side.

 Others have noted that these small ovals appear similar to the oval accents on the C-pillars of the Montreal, which debuts in 1970.
 But apart from practicality, one could surmise that the oval dates back to the kidney-shaped vents of the original 8C 2300 grille shroud, and that these accents were already nostalgic when new.